jzwdsb/pl0_compiler/README.md

 ![data_flows](doc/basic-data-flow.png)

-### Tokenizer
+### Lexer

-The Tokenizer transform the input file in to a token stream, it should be at least have two interface
+The Lexer transform the input file in to a token stream, it should be at least have two interface

 - getToken